-Progress in 2021
+Progress in 2022

-The Group focused on expanding and improving the range of devices, including an improved camera and an expanded line of self-fit devices.
-The Insight Optimisation solution has been expanded to meet the requirements of food retailers and as a result for all our customers.
-Improved algorithms for crash detection, driver scoring and ADAS continued to be developed.
+The Group focused on expanding and improving the range of devices, including a multi-camera solution and an expanded line of self-fit devices.
+The Insight Optimisation solution has been expanded to meet the requirements of a major mixed fleet client, significantly improving our HGV offering.
+Improved AI algorithms for crash detection, crash reconstruction, driver scoring and ADAS continued to be developed.